LabKey/gradlePlugin/README.md

 * Remove remoteapi/java as a base module
 * Change default npmInstall command to `ci` instead of `install` with a property `npmInstallCommand` that can be used to override this default (e.g., `PnpmInstallCommand=install`)
+* Add utility methods for getting path to sas and jdbc api projects

 ### version 1.10.4
 *Released*: 14 April 2020